-In this recipe, though it is made with traditional pound cake ratio, we can add on the moisture on the surface by brushing on some lemon syrup.
+In this recipe, though it is made with traditional pound cake ratio, we can add on the moisture on the surface by lightly brushing on some lemon syrup.
 This step is totally optional.
 However if you are brushing the syrup, remember to do it while the cake is still hot so that it can absorb the syrup well.

 - 90 g unsalted butter, softened

 - 90 g cake or top flour